 We are subject to financial market risks, including changes in interest rates.
 At June 30, 2017, 72% of our debt investments bore interest based on floating rates, such as LIBOR, the Federal Funds Rate or the Prime Rate.
 The interest rates on such investments generally reset by reference to the current market index after one to six months.
 Of those floating rate debt investments, 97% contained an interest rate floor.
 Floating rate investments subject to a floor generally reset by reference to the current market index after one to six months only if the index exceeds the floor.
 Interest rate sensitivity refers to the change in our earnings that may result from changes in the level of interest rates.
 Since we fund a portion of our investments with borrowings, our net investment income is affected by the difference between the rate at which we invest and the rate at which we borrow.
-The Company's Credit Facility bears interest at variable rates with no interest rate floors, while our Convertible Notes and 2022 Convertible Notes bear interest at fixed rates.
+The Company's Credit Facility bears interest at variable rates.
 As a result, there can be no assurance that a significant change in market interest rates will not have a material adverse effect on our net investment income.